 Recommended Cooking Time

 Cooking time for curry can vary depending on a range of factors.
 To truly know when your curry is ready you need to keep an eye on the oil in the dish.
-Once it starts to seperate and float on top, you will know that it’s cooked through and that it’s ready to serve.
+Once it starts to separate and float on top, you will know that it’s cooked through and that it’s ready to serve.
 That’s exactly what the curry house curry looks like as well, keep an eye out for this when you order in next time.
 Note that you will need to use enough oil as per the recipe or even a tad bit more for this to happen, if not you won’t see the oil separate.

 The Ultimate Roasted Butternut Squash Curry

 - 1 bunch fresh coriander chopped

 - 1 tbsp paprika